🍳

-Today I got to try the inmo XR — an Android-powered XR headset that Ukai (well-known from Mitou Junior) brought — and I spent some time thinking about products that could make good use of it.
+Today I got to try out the inmo XR — Android-powered XR glasses — that Ukai (familiar from Mitou Junior) had, and I thought up a product that might be useful with them.

 Exploring the potential of inmo XR

-I also own an XREAL One lens and wondered whether it could do similar things.
-Basically, I mostly use my XREAL like a mobile monitor, so honestly I didn’t feel much need to build apps specifically for this kind of device.
-Making a custom UI or hunting for APIs is a hassle.
+I also own XREAL One lenses, so I wondered if it could do similar things.
+Basically I tend to use XREAL like a mobile monitor, so I honestly didn’t feel much need to build apps specifically for these devices.
+Making a dedicated UI or hunting down APIs is a hassle.

-I don’t know if inmo XR is the absolute best (I only compared it with XREAL), but it feels that it’s come far enough to be actually usable.
-There are issues — heavy operations make the area around the ears heat up ridiculously, and as is common with Chinese devices, the Play Store might not work and related services can be unavailable.
-Maybe there’s a way to unlock that, though.
+I don’t know if inmo XR is the absolute best (I’ve only compared it to XREAL), but it feels like it’s reached a level that’s practically usable.
+Some issues remain: the area around the ears gets absurdly hot under heavy load, and—typical of many Chinese devices—the Play Store doesn’t work and related services are unavailable.
+Maybe there are ways to work around that.

-The display itself is interesting: XREAL uses something like a birdbath optical system, placing a triangular (semi-reflective) mirror right where it almost touches the eye to deliver the image, but inmo XR uses a different method — some mysterious technology delivers a super-thin image to the eye.
-How to describe it… a thin few-millimeter eyeglass lens has mirrors embedded, and you can see an image from the side… (my vocabulary fails me).
+The display itself is interesting.
+XREAL uses something like a birdbath optical system with a triangular semi-reflective mirror placed right where the eye would be, but inmo XR uses a different method: some mysterious technology delivers images to the eye in an ultra-thin form.
+How to describe it… a mirror embedded in a very thin lens a few millimeters thick, letting you see an image projected from the side… (I lack the vocabulary).

-Because it’s Android, an operation method equivalent to a mouse was needed.
-As a result, inmo XR has a touchpad-like device and a ring-like device you wear on your finger (probably also a touchpad).
+Because it’s Android, it needed an input method equivalent to a mouse. inmo XR offers a touchpad-like device and a ring-shaped device you wear on your finger (which also acts like a touchpad).

 Weaknesses of current wearable devices

-Separately, I recognized common issues shared by inmo XR and other devices.
+Separately, I recognized problems common to inmo XR and other devices.

 What to build

-Recently with XREAL I ran into a problem… oh yeah.
+Recently with XREAL I ran into a problem… oh right.

-So I made an AI app that helps with cooking.
+So I built an AI app to help with cooking.
+Image from Gyazo (Illustration by Gemini)

 The idea is simple.
-You tell the app what you have at home or what you want to make, and the AI generates a “recipe.json” (lol), and the system follows that.
-With inmo XR, for better or worse, black becomes transparent (XREAL is similar but inmo XR is even more transparent), so I leverage that characteristic.
+Tell the AI what you have at home or what you’d like to make, and the AI creates a “recipe.json” (lol), then the system follows that. inmo XR tends to render black as transparent (similar to XREAL but even more transparent), so we took advantage of that.

-Previously, a prototype at this level that could be used as a product might have taken at least a week to build.
-But using LLM coding tools (like Cursor), it can be done in a day or even half a day.
+Previously, a prototype at this level that could be used as a real product would have taken at least a week, but with LLM coding tools (like Cursor), it can be done in a day—or half a day.

-What people currently need is the skill to supervise the AI — to watch if it seems to work, whether it will finish successfully, to monitor the AI’s actions, decide if corrections are needed, and if so, at what point to interrupt and make corrections.
+What people need now is the skill to supervise the AI: to watch if it’s likely to work, whether it will complete successfully, monitor its actions, decide when to interrupt and correct it, and so on.

-I built a quick demo, so please try it out (I’m paying for the LLM usage, so I might have to stop if I can’t afford it).
+It’s just a quick build, so please try it out (I’m paying for the LLM, so I’ll stop it if I can’t afford it).

-Text in XR can be slightly hard to read, so I made the buttons huge.
-They look ridiculous on a PC, but they’re surprisingly just right in XR.
+Text can be a bit hard to read on XR, so I made the buttons huge.
+They look ridiculous on a PC, but surprisingly the size is just right on XR.

-Also, initially the buttons were dark, but the darker they are the more transparent they become (same as movie theater projectors), so I changed the buttons to green so they’re visible in bright environments.
-That makes them easiest to see.
-Maybe that’s why movie HUDs are green.
+At first the buttons were dark, but the darker they are the more transparent they become (same as a movie theater projector), so I changed the button color to green so they work in bright environments.
+Green turned out to be the most visible.
+Maybe there’s a reason movie HUDs are green.

 I also needed to reduce the number of buttons.
-The demo has several buttons, but ultimately I want to control it by head movements (like nodding for the next page).
-You don’t want to touch the touchpad with hands covered in raw meat while cooking.
-To remove buttons in the future, I limited the maximum number of buttons to four and also support voice input for text fields.
+The demo has several buttons, but ultimately control should be possible with head movements (e.g., nodding for the next page).
+You don’t want to touch a touchpad with hands covered in raw meat while cooking.
+So to eliminate buttons later, I limited the maximum number of buttons to four and added voice input for text fields.

 Other things I want to build

-If glasses become extremely capable with a wider field of view, I’d like them to recognize real-world objects and render overlays based on their spatial relationships.
+If glasses become extremely capable with a wide field of view, it would be great if they could recognize real objects and render UI based on their spatial relationships.

-Sure, you can already do this with approaches like Vision Pro that capture video with a chip, but if it can be done in a lightweight glasses form factor, it’d probably be more socially acceptable (at least more than Vision Pro) and cheaper.
+You can already do this with approaches like Vision Pro that ingest video using a chip, but glasses in a lightweight form factor would likely be more socially acceptable (at least more than Vision Pro) and cheaper.

 Trying it while cooking

-If Ukai is around he’ll lend me the inmo XR, but since I don’t have one at home I tried cooking with XREAL and a smartphone instead.
-However, color reproduction changes quite a bit and you need to route cables from the ears to connect to a PC or phone, so practicality is questionable.
+If Ukai is around he’ll lend me the inmo XR, but since I don’t have one at home I tried cooking using XREAL and my phone instead.
+Colors change noticeably, and you have to run a cable from your ear to a PC or phone, so practicality is limited.

-I’ll try it next time I cook, and if it looks promising I’ll add notes.
+I’ll try using it the next time I cook, and if it seems workable I’ll add an update

 0 people clapped 0 times